igorkry/tnt4j-streams/README.md

 stream should skip unparseable entries.

 `JSONEnvelopeParser` transforms received JSON data package to Map with entries `MsgBody`, `path`, `Tag` and `host`.
-`MsgBody` entry value is passed to stacked parser named `AccessLogParserCommon`. `ReadLines` property indicates that every line in parsed string represents single JSON data package.
+`MsgBody` entry value is passed to stacked parser named `AccessLogParserCommon`. `ActivityDelim` property indicates that every line in parsed string represents single JSON data package.

 Details on `AccessLogParserCommon` (or `ApacheAccessLogParser` in general) can be found in samples section